nkruss/Poker_game/README.md

   * "remove" - Remove select card code from hand (card code will be specified by index of the card within the hand)
   * "reorder" - Reorder the cards in hand
   * "quit" - terminate card_decryptor.py

+Notes
+  * When entering card codes be careful to enter "L" opposed to "l"
+  * If you input another player's cards you will get card information back but there is no guarantee that card information is at all accurate

 ## Additional Notes